MigHer74/Results-2/readme.md

 Instead of using 2 txt files storing the results of the last 6 weeks, I use a database with a table named "games" contains all de numbers of the 2 types of games.
 This database has created in SQLite.

+I use 2 SQL script files contains sql sentences to update the data after enter de new numbers, there are 2 SQL scripts (one for short game and one for long game).

 I'm using lists, tuples and statements if, elif and for.

 The program is still growing, so I'm going to still update the progress.